Mattral/Decision-Trees-Random-Forests-AdaBoost--Practice/README.md

 2. Classification Tree
 For discrete categorical target variables
 Eg. Predicting High or Low, Win or Loss, Healthy or Unhealthy etc

+## Ensemble Methods

+1. Bagging
+2. Random Forest
+3. Boosting

+Problem with normal decision tree
+• High Variance

+## Bagging

+1. While bagging pruning is not done, Full length trees are grown
+2. Individual trees have high variance and low bias, averaging reduces the variance
+3. In regression, we take the average of predicted values
+4. In Classification, we take majority vote i.e. most predicted class will be taken as the final prediction

+## Boosting

+Process of turning a weak learner into a strong learner
+1. Gradient Boost
+2. Ada Boost
+3. XG Boost